Go to Jordan's main page,

 History of this Work

-Sīmǎ Qiān 司马迁, in his biography of Confucius, drafted about 400 years after that philosopher’s death in 479 BC, says that Confucius collected some 3,000 old poems and reduced them by niney percent to the 305 remaining to later generations.
+Confucius died in 479 B.C.
+Sīmǎ Qiān 司马迁, in his biography of Confucius, drafted about 400 years after that philosopher’s death, says that Confucius collected some 3,000 old poems and reduced them by niney percent to the 305 remaining to later generations.
 If so, the inclusion of folk songs seems a bit out of character for that otherwise rather severe gentleman, and if the attribution is accurate, it softens our sense of him.
 Perhaps he was more fun at parties than we usually imagine.
 (Of course, we have no idea what the other ninety percent of the songs might have been like.
 The world awaits what your imagination may propose.)

 James Legge, the most influential translator of the Confucian corpus into English, argues that the expurgated collection probably already existed before that, although Confucius was interested in it and may have made some modifications in it, but was not necessarily responsible for the radical reduction.

 The Book of Songs was among the many works destroyed by the First Emperor.
-After his death it was reconstructed from memory, but apparently a memory more of the songs as heard than as written, so that different new transcriptions were not always written in identical characters.
+After his death it was reconstructed from memory, but apparently a memory more of the songs as heard than as written, so that different new transcriptions were not always written in identical characters, but with homonym glyphs.

 Because of the position of the Book of Songs as part of the Confucian Canon, it has been meticulously examined for many centuries, and there are volumes of commentary on it, with commentators through the ages rejoicing in contradicting other commentators.
 Various editions can be correlated by use of standardized numbers —so-called “máo numbers” established by a certain Máo Hēng 毛亨 and his descendent Máo Cháng ( 毛苌), who were among the most successful of the early students of this collection, and the latter of whom successfully introduced the work into the imperial college, possibly in the year 129 BC (Legge 11).